getgort/getgort.github.io/commands-and-bundles.md

 Any parameters you type into the command line are passed directly to the containerized binary, which can handle them just like a normal command-line execution.
 This allows you to implement your command using a CLI framework in any language you like.

-See [Writing A Command Bundle](writing-a-command-bundle.md) for more details.
+See [Commands as Containers](commands-as-containers.md) for more details.